dgaydukov/cert-aws/sa/files/sa.md

 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Retention period - how long message stays in queue until removed by sqs.
 60 seconds - 14 days, default - 4 days.
 Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
 But until your app explicitly delete message, it won't be deleted.
+So once timeout over, hidden message become visible to other consumers.
+So if timeout is 0, message always would be visible for all consumers, until somebody removes it.
 If your app would process message longer then visibility timeout, then message again become visible and can be taken by other process.
+You can manually change it (using sdk or cli):
+* if exception happened - you can manually reset it to 0, so it would immediately visible to other consumers
-For fifo if message in visibility timeout, no other consumer can get second massage with same groupId.
+* if some messages require longer processing - you can set timeout high ony for this specified messages For fifo if message in visibility timeout, no other consumer can get second massage with same groupId.
 So we need to wait until message processed, after any consumer can process other messages of this group.
 So you got order but no guarantee who is going to process next message (can be any consumer).
 You can get twice same message if:
 * received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue), you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)